Why Traditional Higher Education Institutions Should Consider an Integrated Approach to Address the College Student Mental Health Crisis

 With the increase in acuity of mental health conditions, counseling centers may have to refer students to long-term care providers or treatment centers.
 When a case is referred to an outside resource, it needs oversight from the counseling center to confirm that appropriate progress is made and that the issue is resolved.
 With the overwhelming demand for services, many counseling centers cannot manage the cases referred to outside providers.

 In an integrated model, school counseling centers can refer cases that require long-term care or treatment to the student assistance program for case management.
-Guide+Thrive U Care Coordinators can facilitate the connection to the appropriate resource, alleviating the burden of finding a provider from the counseling center.
+Revive & Thrive U Care Coordinators can facilitate the connection to the appropriate resource, alleviating the burden of finding a provider from the counseling center.
 In addition, the Care Coordinator will periodically check in with the student to ensure satisfaction with the resource and the care they are receiving and encourage them to stay in care when needed.
 Case oversight is critical for the successful completion of care and getting students back into the classroom.

 3. A diverse network of providers